sankhaKarunasekara/rereg-validation-extension/README.md

 ## What does it do

-1. It identifies VAT Numbers deactivated by the IRD
+1. It identifies VAT Numbers deactivated by
+   - RED :IRD Suspended 7000 VATS
+   - GREEN :color indicates 7000 VATs not suspended by IRD
+   - BLACK :usually 2525 VATS
-2. It can esily generate the Whatsapp message we send to TIN/VAT UNIT
+2. It can easily generate the Whatsapp message we send to TIN/VAT UNIT

 ## TODO

+- [ ] check mark to indicate completed applications
+- [ ] indicate latest version number in the popup
-Add date and type of the company lines or add a text box for the Remarks.
+- [ ] Add date and type of the company lines or add a text box for the Remarks.

 ## Chrome webstore link